 Every hotel we went to in Europe had many oriental rugs on the floor.
 Many of these rugs are in the lobby and the most high-traffic areas.
 They last forever and look almost better with more wear.
 They are expensive, but I think rugs are one place worth spending more.
 You can read about where I think it’s worth splurging on rugs here.

 Modern graphic Accent chairs

 Another of the home decor trends I noticed in Europe is adding a modern twist alongside antique furniture.
 Even in the most traditional settings, we saw modern graphic accent chairs.
-These chairs also have different fabric on back and the front.
-I also noticed lots of color, not just neutrals.
+These chairs also have different fabric on the back and the front.
+I also noticed lots of colors, not just neutrals.
 This room had tons of bright yellow.

 Plants Any Place They Will Fit

 How to get European Style

 When you travel do you notice how people in other countries decorate their homes?
 I always find myself wondering what it would be like to live wherever I’m visiting.
 I also come home with some unique ideas for things to try in my home.
 The good news is you can implement a few simple design ideas to bring old world charm into your family home.